REQUIREMENTS OF WORKING WITH LHFSD ED5RV07EN-15

 .”
 You should see something similar to picture R4.

-Failing to customize you USB/RS232 adaptor appropriately may result in
+Anyway, failing to customize you USB/RS232 adaptor appropriately may result in

-correctly.
+perform to standards.
 Again, all FDx/SDx programs will function somehow, though not

 correctly, as they should.

 Fig R4 Driver settings of a Sabrent (Prolific chipset) USB/RS232 cable

 If the readers work with Tower/Laptop PCs that do have DB9 connectors,

 all they need is a RS232 cable to connect their PC to LHFSD-HCK.
 The

 COMx port in this instance is physical, not virtual, and it may be easily discovered/identified in “Control Panel>Device Manager”.

 Now, it is possible some readers may shy away thinking this RS232 serial